 2014 Scholar Application_PDF

 The Boston Children's Academy for Innovation in Education accepts applications for scholar members once a year, although additional applications are reviewed on a rolling basis with approval of the director.
 Scholar membership is contingent upon the proposal of a feasible medical education project.
 Trainees, with an interest in medical education and who will be at Boston Children's Hospital for at least the next academic year, are encouraged to apply.
 Mentor members need not have their own medical education project, but must commit to mentoring scholars.

 Benefits and Responsibilities of Academy Membership

 Benefits of membership in The Academy at include:

 - opportunity for networking and interactions with clinical, basic and translational faculty

 - access to HMS Academy events and resources

 - important addition to CV

-Responsibilities of scholar membership in The Academy at Boston Children's Hospital include:
+Responsibilities of scholar membership in The Academy for Innovation in Education at Boston Children's Hospital include:

 - make progress toward completion of the project proposed in your application